ashutherockstar/Guess-the-no.-game-in-python/README.md

 # Guess-the-no.-game-in-python
-You have  attempts Guess the correct no.
+You have 9 attempts to Guess the correct no.